 #4 Customer Support

 Jimdo has an excellent Support Center offering various forms of support, from basic tutorials to live chat and Community Forum.
 Their knowledge base is rather handy and easy-to-navigate.
-I also liked its simple language.
+I also like its simple language.

 #5 Pricing Policy